 Research in planetary science involves the development of models that are capable of explaining existing observations as well as making testable predictions.
 This requires data analysis: assessing the plausibility of one or more competing models, and estimating the model parameters and their uncertainties.
 Bayesian data analysis is an approach to statistical data analysis that explicitly uses as much information as possible by using prior probabilities.
-The students will develop a broad understanding of the Bayesian approach to statistical data analysis.
-At the end of the course, students will develop a broad and general tool set that can be applied to the student's own research.
+Students will develop a broad understanding of the Bayesian approach to statistical data analysis, and a broad and general tool set that can be applied to their own research.
 A basic background in programming in a language such as Python, Mathematica, Matlab, IDL, C/C++, Fortran, etc. is required.